ietf-rats/draft-birkholz-rats-epoch-marker/draft-birkholz-rats-epoch-markers.md

 multi-nonce:

-: A non-predictable byte string used by RATS roles in a trust domain as extra data included in the production of conceptual messages as specified by the RATS architecture {{-RATS-ARCH}} to associate them with a certain epoch.
+: A never-repeating byte string used by RATS roles in a trust domain as extra data included in the production of conceptual messages as specified by the RATS architecture {{-RATS-ARCH}} to associate them with a certain epoch.

 ### Multi-Nonce-List {#sec-multi-nonce-list}